Endometriomas

 This is a type of cyst caused by endometriosis on the ovary.
 They are often known as “chocolate cysts” because they contain brown liquid inside of them that resembles chocolate syrup.

-Medical treatment (Lupron, Orilissa, birth control) doesn’t resolve endometriomas, so surgical treatment is typically necessary.
+Medical treatment (Dienogest, Lupron, Orilissa, birth control) doesn’t resolve endometriomas, so surgical treatment is typically necessary.

 What surgical technique to use?